hull/hull-client-node/README.md

 hullClient.asUser("instagram|facebook|google:userId");
 ```

 > Return a `HullClient` scoped to the user identified by it's External ID (from your dashboard).
-Lazily created if [Guest Users](http://www.hull.io/docs/users/guest_users) are enabled
+Lazily created if not present before

 ```js
 hullClient.asUser({ external_id: "externalId" });